Just say “NO.” How to build your business by bowing out gracefully.

-Saying no is one of the most difficult, yet liberating things any business owner can do.
+Saying no in business is one of the most difficult yet liberating things you can do.
 You might want to practice at home, with your kids.

 They even say no to their bosses and to their best clients sometimes.

-The typical small business owner on the other hand, says yes, yes, yes to anything that comes along.
-In an effort to grow the business they make a habit of appeasing people.
+The typical small-business owner, on the other hand, says yes, yes, yes to anything that comes along.
+Turning down work is just not part of the program.
+So in an effort to grow the business and put food on the table, they make a habit of appeasing people.

-Unfortunately, this overly agreeable approach is often symptomatic of two glaring managerial shortcomings: A lack of courage, little or no strategic thinking and a brand that’s not very focused.
+An overly agreeable approach isn’t just a lack of courage.
+It’s often symptomatic of two glaring managerial shortcomings: little or no strategic thinking and a brand that’s not very focused or well defined.